 - God first always and forever – Going to church is cool but knowing him personally is the best thing ever.
 As I draw closer to him I feel more at peace and less anxious.
 If you’re not spiritual in any way, I would certainly recommend taking some quiet time for yourself to meditate.
 The benefits are endless!

-- Never stop learning– I can admit after I finished school I did drop the ball a little when it came to education.
-However, once I realised this I make an active change to be more proactive with regards to my learning.
+- Never stop learning– I can admit after I graduated from university I did drop the ball a little when it came to education.
+However, once I realised this I made an active change to be more proactive with regards to my learning.
 It’s a mistake to think that learning stops once we finish school that’s how we can get complacent.
 The more I know, the more I grow.
 Why would anyone want to stop growing?

 - Let whoever think whatever, just keep getting better – I am and always will remain unapologetically myself.